 Our resident automotive expert, AAA’s Car Doctor John Paul, doesn’t do it on his own car.

 “Putting the wipers up and away from the windshield makes it easier to clean the windshield if it snows,” he said.
 “It also eliminates the chance that the wipers will freeze to the windshield.”

 But it also means you’re putting stress on the spring that holds the wiper arms against the windshield, he cautions.

 On the other hand, Robert Sinclair Jr., manager of media relations at AAA Northeast, believes leaving windshield wipers up is a safe option.

 “I don’t see any harm in it, though you still have to clean the snow off the glass,” he said.

-Sinclair offers some alternate methods for preventing wipers from freezing to the windshield.
+Sinclair offers an alternate method for preventing wipers from freezing to the windshield.